Team

 Courtney Vollan Daikos MEd

-Courtney Vollan Daikos is an educational leader with over 20 years of public school leadership experience as classroom teacher, instructional coach, K-12 administrator and as a consultant.
+Courtney Daikos is an educational leader with over 25 years of public school leadership experience as classroom teacher, instructional coach, K-12 administrator and as a consultant.
 She served as an elementary interventionist in Chicago Public Schools and an instructional literacy coach in Seattle Public Schools.
-Courtney then served as an administrator for Highline Public Schools, just South of Seattle, one of the most ethnically diverse school districts in the United States.
-Courtney served as Assistant Director for Title 1 & ELL services, High School Assistant Principal and Elementary Principal while in Highline.
+In Highline Public Schools Courtney served as a K-12 Assistant Director, High School Assistant Principal and Elementary Principal.
 Courtney's leadership fostered significant improvement for student learning in ELA, language acquisition, STEM, social science, emotional and behavioral learning in the schools and systems she served.
-Additionally, In 2016-17, as a Partnership Director for Equal Opportunity Schools, Courtney supported 12 high schools in IL, WI and MD to increase enrollment of first time students of color and poverty in rigorous, college-bound coursework by over 1,100 students.

 Brianne